Gurupatil0003/Fullstack-GenAI/DataScience/Forecast.md

 else:
     st.info("No markdown data available for this store/department.")

-st.caption("Built with ❤️ by Mounesh")
+st.caption("Built with ❤️ by Guru")

 ```